soxueren/atsd/integration/spss/README.md

 1. In order to try SPSS you can download files [weights.csv](resources/weights.csv) and [prices.csv](resources/prices.csv) without retrieving data with SQL on your own.

-2. In addition there are available [series commands](resources/commands.txt) that can be imported into ATSD on the **Metrics -> Data Entry** page of Axibase site.
+2. In addition there are available [series commands](resources/commands.txt) that can be imported into ATSD on the **Metrics -> Data Entry** page of ATSD server.

 ### Execute and export SQL query from ATSD

-Let we have one source, it's database server ATSD of Axibase Comp. [https://ATSD_SERVER:8433/](https://ATSD_SERVER:8433/).
+Let we have database server ATSD of Axibase Comp. [https://ATSD_SERVER:8433/](https://ATSD_SERVER:8433/).

 Suppose we solve a problem of yearly consumer basket index calculation.
 We have two datasets: